2007 •Nintendo DS

 Pocket Vert becomes much easier to judge once it is forced into the same room as RG-477V, AYANEO Pocket DMG, and Pocket S Mini.
 This is where a vague impression turns into a real buying decision, because each nearby rival throws a different kind of pressure on the table.

 Pocket Vert versus RG-477V is interesting because more powerful is the obvious angle.
 Compared with Pocket Vert, RG-477V makes the more obvious play for readers who care about more powerful.
 RG-477V is tracked around 200.0.
 Its overall rating is ?????¼.
-From another angle, pocket Vert versus AYANEO Pocket DMG is interesting because more powerful is the obvious angle.
+That said, pocket Vert versus AYANEO Pocket DMG is interesting because more powerful is the obvious angle.
 AYANEO Pocket DMG sits close enough to Pocket Vert to make the comparison meaningful, but different enough to sharpen the buying decision.
-In practice, aYANEO Pocket DMG is tracked around 8GB+128GB: $340 12GB+256GB: $420 16GB+512GB: $500 16 GB+1TB: $590.
+That said, aYANEO Pocket DMG is tracked around 8GB+128GB: $340 12GB+256GB: $420 16GB+512GB: $500 16 GB+1TB: $590.
 In practice, its overall rating is ??½.
 That said, pocket Vert versus Pocket S Mini is interesting because more powerful is the obvious angle.
-If Pocket Vert feels almost right but not quite, Pocket S Mini is the sort of nearby detour that can completely change the shortlist.
+From another angle, compared with Pocket Vert, Pocket S Mini makes the more obvious play for readers who care about more powerful.
 Pocket S Mini is tracked around $319 - $479 (Hover for detailed prices).

 A handheld earns a place in the shortlist when it can survive comparison without needing excuses.
 That is the standard this section is really applying.